-Northern Michigan Recipe: Take a bite out of your Northern Michigan summer with this recipe for Strawberry Summer Gazpacho by The Intentional Minimalist blogger Kristin Celeste Schroeger, featuring classic Northern Michigan ingredients like tart cherries, strawberries and wild leeks.
+Take a bite out of your Northern Michigan summer with this recipe for strawberry fruit soup by The Intentional Minimalist blogger Kristin Celeste Schroeger, featuring classic ingredients like tart cherries, strawberries and wild leeks.

-Check out The Intentional Minimalist’s blog: Minimalist farm-to-table recipes created with local fresh produce paired with homemade infused oils, dressings, marinades, pestos and sauces.
-By eating seasonally, we reap the benefits of good health through nutrition from fresh, unprocessed and sustainable produce.
+Check out The Intentional Minimalist’s blog: Minimalist farm-to-table recipes created with fresh, local produce paired with homemade infused oils, dressings, marinades, pestos and sauces.

-Stir together two tablespoons tart cherry preserves, two tablespoon fromange blanc and one tablespoon wild leek oil over medium low heat in a small metal saucepan until well blended.
+Stir together 2 tablespoons tart cherry preserves, fromage blanc and 1 tablespoon wild leek oil over medium-low heat in a small metal saucepan until well blended.
 Reserve sauce.

-Slice two cups cucumber and place in the glass base of the blender.
-Hull two cups strawberries and add to blender.
-Slice three large or four small wild leek bulbs and add to blender.
-Remove one quarter cup mint leaves and add to blender with one quarter cup purple basil micro greens.
-Turn on blender for thirty seconds then scrape down sides of blender.
-Add four tablespoons tart cherry preserves, two tablespoons verjus and two tablespoons wild leek oil to blender with one half cup water (or four ice cubes) and blend until smooth.
+Slice cucumber and place in the glass base of the blender.
+Hull strawberries and add to blender.
+Slice wild leek bulbs and add to blender.
+Remove mint leaves and add to blender with purple basil micro greens.
+Blend for 30 seconds then scrape down sides of the blender.
+Add 4 tablespoons tart cherry preserves, verjus and remaining 2 tablespoons wild leek oil to blender with water (or ice cubes) and blend until smooth.

-Ladle gazpacho into bowls, stir in one teaspoon sauce, garnish with purple basil micro greens and a pinch of sea salt.
+Ladle gazpacho into bowls, stir in 1 teaspoon sauce, garnish with purple basil micro greens and a pinch of sea salt.